w3f/polkadot-wiki/docs/learn-governance.md

 ## Mechanism

-In order to make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
+To make any changes to the network, the idea is to compose active token holders and the council together to administrate a network upgrade decision.
 No matter whether the proposal is proposed by the public (token holders) or the council, it finally will have to go through a referendum to let all holders, weighted by stake, make the decision.